naislab/naislab.github.io/research.md

 ![Machine Communication Overview](/assets/images/MachComm-overview.png)

+## Current Focus Areas

-By viewing those broad fields (Natural Language Processing, Multi-Agent Systems, Learning from Graphs, Representation Learning) through the lens of machine communication, we can discover valuable new links.
+By viewing those broad adjacent fields (Natural Language Processing, Multi-Agent Systems, Learning from Graphs, Representation Learning) through the lens of machine communication, we can discover valuable new links.
 Specifically, our (current) focus areas are:

 1. The causal effects of internal communication on external communication, similar to the young research field of **mechanistic interpretability**.
 2. Continual adaptation in the non-stationary environment of communication, using techniques of **lifelong machine learning**